NVIDIA-Omniverse/kit-extension-sample-spawn-prims/exts/omni.example.spawnPrims/tutorial/tutorial.md

     prim_type=prim_type)
 ```

-Your code should look like the following after the changes:
+The code should look like the following after the changes:

 ``` python